 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Many people lament about the fact that they feel as though they are on their prepping journey alone.
-They act as though there is no one to help the along the way and the family is uninterested.
+Many people lament the fact that they feel as though they are on their prepping journey alone.
+They act as though there is no one to help them along the way and the family is uninterested.

 Do you have kids?

 If the answer is yes then it’s impossible for them to be uninterested in prepping and survival.
 You are, more than likely, just introducing them to the wrong aspects or you’re doing it at the wrong times.